This position is based in Washington, D.C.

 - Making inquiries on behalf of the President;

-Under the supervision of the Vice President of Development, this position will provide general support to varying aspects of the development department and fundraising program.
+Under the supervision of the Senior Vice President of Finance and Development, this position will provide general support to various aspects of the development department and fundraising program.
 These duties will include, but are not limited to:

 - Assisting in coordinating fundraising events;